alaism/gfx_tekgui_doc/docs/doc-en.md

 posy=250
 ```
 </br>
-The domain `[picbox1]` contain the name of the picbox, surrounded by [ ].</br>
+The domain `[picbox1]` contains the name of the picbox, surrounded by [ ].</br>
-The domain `name` contain the link of the picture.</br>
+The domain `name` contains the link of the picture.</br>
-The demain `posx` and `posy` contain the starting position of the pixture.</br>
+The domain `posx` and `posy` contains the starting position of the picture.</br>
 </br>
 Each picbox must have is own setup.</br>
-If there is two different setup for the same checkbox, the program will use only the first one.</br>
+If there is two different setup for the same checkbox, the program will only use the first one.</br>
 The picture will be print from the starting position to the end.</br>
-If the end of the picture is out of the window, an arror will be print.</br>
+If the end of the picture is out of the window, an error will be print.</br>
 Name must contain the link to the picture, or the function will retrun an error.</br>
 If the picture not exist, or the link is false, the function will retrun an error.</br>
 </br>